ubccpsc/310/readings/Security.md

 There are a variety of kinds (personas) of unauthorized user, all of whom may have different motivations for compromising a system.

 * Accidental attackers.
+* Disgruntled employees.
+* Script kiddies.
+* Curious attackers.
 * Automated malware.
-* Curious attackers.
-* Script kiddies.
 * Motivated attackers.
+* Hacktivists.
+* Cyber terrorists.
 * State actors.

-Each of these personas will have different motivations, goals, and techniques available to them.
+Each of these personas will have different motivations, goals, tools, and experience available to them.
 In particular, approaches further down the list will have the expertise and resources to exploit much more challenging system vulnerabilities.
 The [STRIDE](https://msdn.microsoft.com/en-us/library/ee823878(v=cs.20).aspx) threat model was developed at Microsoft to characterize the kinds of vectors these personas may employ to gain access to the system.

 * ***S***poofing: pretend to be another subject.
 * ***T***ampering: modifying data.